The other, called tropical astrology, is practiced in the Americas, Europe, Australia, and parts of Africa. We could call it “Western” astrology.

 My Journey from Tropical to Sidereal

 Mostly self-educated in astrology, my grasp of it is variable.
-My research over the past twenty-nine years, however, has been both intensive and extensive, and has yielded impressive results.
-For the last nineteen years I have used only the sidereal zodiac.
+My research over the past forty-five years, however, has been both intensive and extensive, and has yielded impressive results.
+For the last thirty-five years I have used only the sidereal zodiac.
 Before that, for ten years I did tropical research.
 My results, and years of musing about it, constitute my qualifications for writing this paper.
 I am not an expert on either zodiac.
-I can, however, make some sensible statements about their differences.
+I can, however, make some sensible statements about their practical differences.

 My switch from tropical to sidereal astrology was an uncomfortable experience, as can be any radical change of perspective.
 It was uncomfortable, but reasonable.
 How was it reasonable?
 I did not, as often occurs with astrologers trying to evaluate these two zodiacs, jump--using our example of change in Cancer sun to Gemini from above--from using the tropical definition of sun in Cancer to using the tropical definition of sun in Gemini.
 My experience of switching to sidereal astrology was reasonable because I reverted to rulers as the key to sign descriptions.
 In encountering any sign, instead of going by its usual (we could say “cook-book”) description, I asked, “what are the qualities of this sign’s ruler?”
 That way I did not fall into a variation of what Fagan called the homonymous error (footnote 4).
 Still, it was not easy.
 With time, however, signs resumed some of the reputation--today found so puzzling--they had centuries ago.

 Doing it that way, of course sign meaning agreed with ruler meaning because that is, by definition, what I started with.
-Beyond that, however, signs produced consistent results: writers really do have suns, moons, and nodes in Gemini, a mercury-ruled sign associated with the 3rd house and communication; psychics really do have suns and moons in Pisces, a neptune-ruled sign associated with the 12th house and concealed or atypical matters, and Sagittarian lights, ruled by jupiter and associated with the 9th house of non-mundane mind, produce explorers, jurists, clergy, philosophers, and, yes, horsemen.
+Beyond that, however, signs produced consistent results: writers really do have suns, moons, and nodes in Gemini, a mercury-ruled sign associated with the 3rd house and communication; psychics really do have suns and moons in Pisces, a neptune-ruled sign associated with the 12th house of concealed or atypical matters.
+And Sagittarian lights, ruled by jupiter and associated with the 9th house of non-mundane mind, produce explorers, jurists, clergy, philosophers, and, yes, horsemen.
 (The connection is distance from the ordinary and the perspective it can produce.)

 The Tropical and Sidereal Approaches